Kingspan Group: Grenfell Tower fire

+We have introduced measures that ensure the regime around fire safety tests meets the highest standards and is industry ‘best practice’.

 Near the end of November 2020, it emerged that Kingspan executives had sold at least £6.5M of shares in the company shortly before Kingspan's inquiry hearings were due to start.

 On 8 December 2020, the inquiry saw evidence that in November 2016, Kingspan technical staff had acknowledged internally that Kingspan was selling its Kooltherm K15 foam insulation product as less flammable than it really was.

-On 9 December 2020, the inquiry was told that after the Grenfell fire, Kingspan had invested in a smear campaign against rival companies' products.
-The campaign involved secretly using non-standard test rigs to artificially create the appearance that non-flammable rival products might in fact be flammable, and hiring lobbyists to push the results before policymakers such as the Housing, Communities and Local Government Committee and other MPs.
+On 9 December 2020, the inquiry was told that after the Grenfell fire, Kingspan had invested in a campaign to demonstrate that some non-combustible insulation would have reacted similarly to combustible insulation when used in conjunction with ACM.
+The campaign involved using non-standard test rigs to demonstrate that non-combustible products might in fact be flammable, and hiring lobbyists to present the results before policymakers such as the Housing, Communities and Local Government Committee and other MPs.

 On 4 September 2024, the final report of Grenfell Tower Inquiry found Kingspan's "dishonest marketing" of its K15 product had "created the conditions" for Celotex, another insulation company, to target the market by "dishonest means".
 Kingspan had "long-running internal discussions about what it could get away with" that "betrayed no concern for accuracy", the report said.

 Mercedes Formula 1 team sponsorship controversy

 On 1 December 2021, the Mercedes F1 team signed a sponsorship deal with the Kingspan Group.
-This announcement proved controversial due to Kingspan being under scrutiny due to the Grenfell Tower inquiry.
-The Mercedes-Kingspan Group deal attracted criticism from Grenfell United (survivors of the Grenfell Tower fire in which 72 people were killed) and then-UK government minister Michael Gove.
+The sponsorship debut was during the Saudi Arabia Grand Prix, which was held on the 3rd to the 5th of December 2021, the weekend that preceded the commencement of testimony by staff of the Department for Levelling Up, Housing and Communities (DLUHC) staff at the Grenfell Tower Inquiry.
+The Mercedes-Kingspan Group deal attracted criticism from then-minister for the Department for Levelling Up, Housing and Communities, Michael Gove.

+Grenfell United, a group composed of the survivors of the Grenfell Fire also criticised the sponsorship.
 Mercedes subsequently agreed to review its decision and Mercedes F1 team boss, Toto Wolff, offered to meet and listen to the Grenfell fire survivors.
 On 8 December 2021, it was announced the deal between Kingspan and Mercedes F1 Team had been terminated with immediate effect.